The Best Beer Gardens in the United States

 The Butcher Shop Beer Garden & Grill, Miami

-Located in the Wynwood neighborhood of sunny Miami, The Butcher Shop serves a mouth-watering menu of prime meats, burgers, sausages and sandwiches, and washes them down with great craft beers in the classy but casual beer garden.
+Located in the Wynwood neighborhood of Miami, The Butcher Shop serves a mouth-watering menu of prime meats, burgers, sausages and sandwiches, and washes them down with great craft beers in a classy but casual beer garden.

 Honolulu Beerworks, Honolulu

-The best place to have a beer in Hawaii is on a proper lanai (which you might know as a veranda or patio), and Honolulu Beerworks‘ leafy outdoor paradise lets you soak in the tropical beauty while enjoying the brewery’s line-up of awesome beers.
+The best place to have a beer in Hawaii is on a proper lanai (which you might know as a veranda or patio), and Honolulu Beerworks‘ leafy outdoor paradise lets you soak in the tropical beauty.
 When the meal’s done, enjoy one of their stout-infused brownies.

 The Yardarm, Boise

-Boise’s Yardarm in the Garden City enclave of Boise is a beer and wine bar housed in upcycled shipping containers with a fenced-in, sand-floored beer garden, providing a twenty-first century spin on the classic beer garden.
+Boise’s Yardarm is a beer and wine bar housed in upcycled shipping containers with a fenced-in, sand-floored beer garden, providing a twenty-first century spin on the classic beer garden.
 Food trucks provide grub that goes with the establishment’s excellent beer list.

-Chicago has numerous excellent beer gardens, including Kaiser Tiger and Park & Field, but the best can be found at Sheffield‘s in Roscoe Village.
-200 craft beers (40 on tap), a BBQ menu (start out with the BBQ Flatbread) and a gorgeous garden with cottonwood trees and cozy brick make this the best place in the Windy City to drink outdoors.
+Chicago has numerous excellent beer gardens, including Kaiser Tiger and Park & Field, but the best can be found at Sheffield’s in Roscoe Village.
+Two hundred craft beers (40 on tap), a BBQ menu (start out with the BBQ flatbread) and a gorgeous garden with cottonwood trees and cozy brick make this the best place in the Windy City.

 The Rathskellar, Indianapolis

 Don’t be fooled by this Indianapolis establishment’s name, which means “basement beer hall.”
-The Rathskeller‘s outdoor beer garden features a walk-up bar and upscale pub food in its large outdoor garden with a great view of downtown and a concert stage.
+The Rathskeller‘s outdoor beer garden features a walk-up bar and upscale pub food in its large outdoor garden with a great view of downtown.

 El Bait Shop, Des Moines

 El Bait Shop in Des Moines doesn’t have the biggest outdoor space on this list, but they do have the biggest beer list.
 They have the largest selection of American craft beer on tap in the world, with 262 taps!
-Enjoy your beer with their popular fish tacos—or make your own at home.
+Enjoy your beer with their popular fish tacos.

 Gaslight Gardens, Lawrence